Cold Weather Gear Care

 7. Clean Your Kit.
 Are you guilty of returning from a camping trip and just leaving your equipment piled up in storage?
 Pre-wash and organize all the camping crap that you tossed in the garage after your last fall outing.

-- Sign Up For Classes.
+Sign Up For Classes.
 While you're waiting for camping season, you can use these winter months to brush up on your outdoor knowledge.
 Even when you've done all the preparation for your gear and your trip itinerary, it's helpful to expect the unexpected and understand wilderness safety.
-Sign up for a NOLS course or get a Wilderness First Aid certification this winter to prepare for the adventures coming up ahead.
+Sign up for a NOLS course or an REI Experience this winter to prepare for the adventures coming up ahead.

 Gearing up for any adventures this year?
 Tag us on Instagram to share your upcoming trips with us.